maluramichael/malura/posts/ramda-find-duplicates-in-an-array-of-objects/index.md

 tags: code ramda javascript
 ---

-For my current project i need to verify that a list of transactions doesn't contain any duplicates based on the transaction id.
+For my current project I need to verify that a list of transactions doesn't contain any duplicates based on the transaction id.

-So i'll show you how i search for duplicates in lists based on a property.
+So I'll show you how I search for duplicates in lists based on a property.
 ```
 const R = require('ramda');
 const data = {